-ontents Page

-Financial Trends

-These schedules contain trend information to help the reader understand how financial performance and well-being have changed over time. the Authority's

-Revenue Capacity 48 - 59

-These schedules contain information to help the reader assess the Authority's most a revenue sources. significant local

-Debt Capacity 60 - 62

-These schedules present information to help the reader assess the affordability of current levels of outstanding debt and the Authority's ability to issue additional debt in •

-Revenue Capacity Information 63 - 65

-These schedules offer demographic and economic indicators to help the reader of environment within which the Authority's financial activities take place. understand the

-Operating Information 66 - 69

-These schedules contain service and infrastructure data to help the reader under information in the Authority's financial report relates to the services the Authority pr activities it performs.
+ntents Pa ge Financial Trends 48 These schedules contain trend information to help the reader understand how the Authority's financial performance and well-being have changed over time.
+Revenue Capacity 60 These schedules contain information to help the reader assess the Authority's most significant local revenue sources.
+Debt Capacity 63 These schedules present information to help the reader assess the affordability of the Authority's current levels of outstanding debt and the Authority's ability to issue additional debt in the future.
+Revenue Capacity Information 66 These schedules offer demographic and economic indicators to help the reader understand the environment within which the Authority's financial activities take place.
+Operating Information 70 These schedules contain service and infrastructure data to help the reader understand how the information in the Authority's financial report relates to the services the Authority provides and the activities it performs.